sir-wabbit/fonline/README.md

 # FOnline open source

-This is an open source implementation of the Fallout Online released under GPL.
-It was originally developed by Oleg Mareskin, Fodev and TeamX teams and released under a GPL license.
-This is a cleaned up (ver 9000 warnings and errors fixed) and slightly modified version of the original.
+This is an open source implementation of the Fallout Online.
+It was originally developed by Oleg Mareskin, Fodev and TeamX teams and released under GPL.
+This is a cleaned up and slightly refactored version of the original.

 As far as I know, the original repository is no longer accessible, but I still have a copy of it, if anyone is interested.